 Once upon a time, there lived a king and a queen, both young and beautiful, but heartbroken because they couldn’t have children.
-They had tried everything, they went to doctors and philosophers, astrologers and soothsayers—all for nothing.
+They had tried everything: going to physicians and philosophers, astrologers and soothsayers—all for nothing.
 They had lost hope when, one day, they heard of an old medicine man from a village not far from the castle, so they went to see him.

-“Whatever you’re looking for,” the medicine man told the king and the queen, “it will only bring you sorrow.”
+“Whatever you’re searching for,” the medicine man told them, “it will only bring you sorrow.”

-“That, I have,” the old man said, “but you will only have one child, a boy.
-He will be handsome and brave, but you won’t have him around in old age.”
+“That I have,” the old man said, “but you’ll only have one child, a boy.
+He’ll be handsome and brave, but you won’t have him around in your old age.”

 The baby kept crying.